jbattistella/gardenly/README.md

 I will demonstrate the following:

-1.Building a REST API in Go.
+1. Building a REST API in Go.

-2.Creating and interacting with a postgres DataBase.
+2. Creating and interacting with a postgres DataBase.

-3.Ability to perform CRUD actions on resources through an API.
+3. Ability to perform CRUD actions on resources through an API.

-4.Acting as a client to APIs in order to gather location and weather data by zipcode.
+4. Acting as a client to APIs in order to gather location and weather data by zipcode.

-5.Testing of HTTP Clients.
+5. Testing of HTTP Clients.

-6.Use html templates to display response results in browser.
+6. Use html templates to display response results in browser.

-7.Utilizing railway cloud to host Gardenly.
+7. Utilizing railway cloud to host Gardenly.

 ## User Stories